Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Victory is always possible for the person who refuses to stop fighting."
+> "The way of success is the way of continuous pursuit of knowledge."
 > — **Napoleon Hill**

 ---